 How to Maintain Your Garbage Disposal

-by Guest on Sep 7, 2010
+by Guest Post on Sep 7, 2010

-A garbage disposal is one of the easiest kitchen appliances to operate, maintain and use in your kitchen.
+Garbage disposals are one of the easiest kitchen appliances to operate, maintain and use in your kitchen.
 The best way to begin your journey is to read the directions with your garbage disposal.
 All disposals are not alike that's why this is an important first step for anyone.

 On a safety note, always be sure to keep your hands very clear from your garbage disposal and to never run it should a spoon or fork drop in it.
 Always make sure it is safe to run and of course, keep children away from it at all times.
 Never put your hands in it while it is running no matter what!
 You, also get what you pay for in life.
 If you purchase the absolute cheapest garbage disposal, it will not last very long.
 For some reason, the cheaper ones just do not seem to last.
 Many people usually just pay a little more upon purchase for one and it lasts much longer for them, saving them money in the long haul.

-The absolute best way to maintain your garbage disposal is to run it properly with water and to not jam the food into it filling it to the brim and then turning it on, expecting it to work the way it was designed and it will not.
+The absolute best way to maintain your garbage disposal is to run it properly with water and not jam the food into it filling it to the brim and then turn it on, expecting it to work the way it was designed and it will not.
 Use it the proper way and it will last for many years.